 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Amazing as it may seem, filters can greatly alter your home's airflow, which is why we recommend checking in with the manufacturer.
-A higher quality HEPA filter that is designed to catch smaller particles will reduce airflow more than a cheaper filter.
-With restricted airflow comes increased pressure on your system, so you need to verify that your HVAC system was made to handle it.
-Otherwise, you might experience uneven heating and cooling efficiency in your home, and unit parts may break down much faster than normal.
+Incredible though it may seem, filters can greatly alter your home's airflow, which is why we recommend checking in with the manufacturer.
+A higher quality HEPA filter that is designed to catch smaller dust will reduce airflow more than a cheaper filter.
+With restricted airflow comes greater pressure on your system, so you need to verify that your HVAC system was built to handle it.
+Otherwise, you might experience uneven heating and cooling efficiency in your home, and unit parts may break down much faster than otherwise.